FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 2. Finally is the hydraulic structure has an inlet in a channel element and an outlet in a floodplain element, IFPORCHAN =3.

 8. The Department of Transportation generalized culvert equations can be used to assess inlet and outlet control.
-   The type of culvert entrances are:.
+   The types of culvert entrances are:

-BOX entrance:
+   *BOX entrance:*

    type 1 - wingwall flare 30 to 75 degrees

    type 2 - wingwall flare 90 or 15 degrees type 3 - wingwall flare 0 degrees

-PIPE entrance:
+   *PIPE entrance:*

    type 1 - square edge with headwall type 2 - socket end with headwall type 3 - socket end projecting

 9. The culvert equations use the conventional entrance loss coefficients KE values that be found in the literature.